TerrySmithMBA/Employee-Database/README.md

 Still needs a few things:
-1) Delete employees in a user friendly way 2) Access employee by employee ID
+1) Delete employees in a user friendly way 2) Access employee by employee ID 3) Save database